load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 setUp(scn.inject(atOnceUsers(1))).protocols(jmsProtocol)

-Note that SQS doesn’t support temporary queues, so it you want to use requestReply, you have to explicitly configure the replyQueue.
+Note that SQS doesn't support temporary queues, so if you want to use requestReply, you must explicitly configure the replyQueue.

 Using FIFO queues